Volocopter raises $55M led by Volvo owner Geely, sets 3-year timeline for its flying taxi service – TechCrunch

 Among its many potential competitors, Volocopter has been one of the more prolific when it comes to building and testing its drone-like vehicles, most recently in Helsinki where it became the first autonomous VTOL — vertical take-off and landing — aircraft to operate in the same airspace as other commercial aircraft.

-(You might also recall when Intel brought the Volocopter on stage at CES in Las Vegas in 2018 for a flight demonstration during its keynote, still the only time the Volocopter has been airborne in the US.)
+You might also recall when Intel brought the Volocopter on stage at CES in Las Vegas in 2018 for a flight demonstration during its keynote, still the only time the Volocopter has been airborne in the US.
+Griemens said the company was less focused on the US as a target market, in part because it didn’t look like regulations for autonomous (or semi-autonomous) VTOL craft would be resolved any time soon.

 Details on how Volocopter’s service would operate are still — pardon the expression — up in the air, but Griemens said that while Volocopter would own the aircraft, it would likely partner with local operators to help run the service.
-The average price of each aircraft, he noted, may be akin to a small helicopter, but operations would likely be one-fifth to one-quarter of the price.
-While initial rides would be expensive, between five and 10 years, they estimate the price would come down to the cost of a taxi ride on the ground.
+The overall price of each aircraft, he noted, would likely be one-fifth to one-quarter of the price since the cost of operating it ultimately would be significantly lower (he didn’t specify any prices for comparison).
+While initial rides would be expensive, between five and 10 years, the company estimates that the price would come down to the cost of a taxi ride on the ground.

 “The goal was always to democratize flying,” he said.